 Today, death taxation is referred to as inheritance tax and it brings additional planning opportunities into play.
 The easiest way to solve an inheritance tax problem is… spend it (or go SKI-ing – Spend the Kids Inheritance)!
 The problem is spending all your money may not be appropriate.

 Firstly inter-spouse transfers are exempt.
 After that under current rules, every person has a “nil rate band”.
-Simply put this means the first £325,000 of an individual’s estate is taxed at 0% with the excess charged at 40%.
+Simply put, for the 2023/24 tax year this means the first £325,000 of an individual’s estate is taxed at 0% with the excess charged at 40%.
 However this is where the simplicity ends!
-In the case of a married couple, the surviving spouse may also inherit their nil rate band so assuming spouse 1 left everything to spouse 2, spouse 2 has an effective nil rate band of £650,000.
+In the case of a civil partnered or married couple, the surviving spouse may also inherit their nil rate band so assuming spouse 1 left everything to spouse 2, spouse 2 has an effective nil rate band of £650,000.

 Where an estate leaves at least 10% to registered charities, the inheritance tax charge may be reduced from 40% to 36%.